Decolo/project-react-todoMobile/README.md

-this is a react app!
+## This is Todo which is a React app displayed on mobile devices ##